HMCS Nanaimo (MM 702): Operational history

 The ship's keel was laid down on 11 August 1995 by Halifax Shipyards Ltd. at Halifax, Nova Scotia and was launched on 17 May 1996.
 Nanaimo was commissioned into the Canadian Forces on 10 May 1997 at Nanaimo, British Columbia and carries the hull number MM 702.

 After commissioning, Nanaimo was assigned to the west coast.
 In June 2002, she participated in the naval exercise RIMPAC 2002.
 As part of Operation Caribbe, she patrolled the eastern Pacific Ocean with sister ship Whitehorse in February 2014.
 The coastal defence vessel once again participated in RIMPAC in 2014, as part of the units operating off Southern California.
 After the 40 mm gun was declared obsolete in 2014, Nanaimo's model was donated to the Vancouver Island Military Museum and positioned near the museum entrance.

 In February 2015, Nanaimo was deployed as part of Operation Caribbe.
 On 10 March, Nanaimo came across 50 1 kg packets of cocaine floating in the ocean.
 She returned to Canada on 15 April 2015.
 Nanaimo departed Esquimalt on 28 September 2017 and sailed to San Diego, California to embark a United States Coast Guard Law Enforcement Detachment (LEDET) before beginning patrols associated with Operation Caribbe in the Eastern Pacific on 16 October.
 On 31 October, Nanaimo intercepted a suspect vessel and her LEDET unit boarded the boat, seizing 478 kg of cocaine.
 Nanaimo intercepted a further 750 kg of cocaine in the following weeks.
 Nanaimo returned to Esquimalt on 15 December.

 In November 2018, Nanaimo and sister ship Edmonton departed for the Eastern Pacific Ocean to participate in Operation Caribbe in November 2018.
 The two ships returned to Esquimalt on 17 December, with Edmonton successfully intercepting a drug shipment.
 Nanaimo deployed from Esquimalt with Whitehorse on 10 February 2020 for Operation Caribbe off western Central America for three months.
 The two ships were recalled from their mission early on 19 March due to the COVID-19 pandemic.

+HMCS Nanaimo is scheduled to decommission in 2028.